A New Framework of Multistage Estimation

 \sect{Estimation of Bounded-Variable Means}

-In the preceding discussion, we have been focusing on the estimation of binomial parameters.
+In Section 4, we have been focusing on the estimation of binomial parameters.
 Actually, some of the ideas can be generalized to the estimation of means of random variables bounded in interval $[0, 1]$.
 Formally, let $X \in [0, 1]$ be a random variable with expectation $\mu = \bb{E} [X]$.
 We can estimate $\mu$ based on i.i.d. random samples $X_1, X_2, \cd$ of $X$ by virtue of multistage sampling schemes.